 The results of the comparison between the anisotropic fast-axis directions and the paleo-spreading directions are shown in Figures 14 - 16 and should be contrasted with the comparison between the fast-axis directions and present plate motion directions seen in Figures 10 - 12.
 The contrast is that the worst agreement is at 150 sec period and agreement between the fast-axis directions and the paleo-spreading directions is best at shorter periods, particularly at 50 sec.
 Comparison of Figures 16b and 16d is telling.
 At 50 sec period, the agreement between the fast-axis directions and the paleo-spreading directions is nearly independent of lithospheric age, but the discrepancy grows strongly with age at 150 sec period.
-As periods decreases below 50 sec, there is increasing sensitivity to anisotropy in the very shallow lithosphere where anisotropy may reflect processes of crustal formation and differ from that in the deeper lithosphere and asthenosphere.
-This may be why the maps at 25 sec (Fig. 14a) and below disagree with the paleo-spreading direction more than the intermediate period maps such as the one shown at 50 sec period (Fig. 14b).
+As period decreases below 50 sec, there is increasing sensitivity to anisotropy in the crust.
+We believe this is the reason why the maps at 25 sec (Fig. 14a) and below disagree with the paleo-spreading direction more than the intermediate period maps such as the one shown at 50 sec period (Fig. 14b).

-4.3 Two-Layered Stratification of Azimuthal Anisotropy in the Uppermost Mantle

-The results in sections 4.1 and 4.2 indicate that in the shallow lithosphere, anisotropic fast axis directions tend to align with the paleo-spreading direction.
-In the deeper lithosphere and asthenosphere, the anisotropic fast axes are oriented more nearly along present day plate motions.
+4.3 Two-Layered Stratification of Azimuthal Anisotropy in the Uppermost Mantle and asthenosphere, the anisotropic fast axes are oriented more nearly along present day plate motions.
 We infer from this, therefore, that anisotropy in the cool uppermost mantle is controlled by conditions that prevailed at the time of formation of the lithosphere.
 Subsequent changes in mantle flow are not revealed by anisotropy in the shallowest mantle.
 In the warmer asthenosphere, however, anisotropy has re-oriented to conform to current conditions of flow that are revealed by present-day plate motion.
 This "two-layer" model of mantle anisotropy beneath the Pacific is presented in idealized form in Figure 17.
 Anisotropic fast axes are oriented parallel to current mantle flow in the deep lithosphere and asthenosphere, but are "frozen" or fixed in the lithosphere revealing the strain conditions active during the early evolution of the lithosphere.